takashi1kun/hex-poke-xp-edit/README.md

 This is by far the easier step, just click the download button, and the "personal_total.bin" whit the percentage you selected would be downloaded to your computer/device.

  ### 7. Put the file on the correct place
+Finally you just need to put the file in the right directory, and that one would be:

+SD:\atmosphere\titles\010003F003A34000\romfs\bin\pokelib\personal
+or
+SD:\atmosphere\titles\010003F003A36000\romfs\bin\pokelib\personal

+Which directory depends of the version of your game 010003F003A34000 is for let's go pikachu, and 010003F003A36000 is for let's go Eevee.

 ## LINK OF THE TOOL